shmily-ld/BioAI/content/news/2024.10/index.md

 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://docs.hugoblox.com/writing-markdown-latex/).

-Further event details, including page elements such as image galleries, can be added to the body of this page. -->
+Further event details, including page elements such as image galleries, can be added to the body of this page. --> Congratulations to Xi Zhang for publishing this work.
+Best wishes to her for an even brighter future.